US Airways beefs up lobbying power for review of American merger

-WASHINGTON US Airways Group Inc LCC.N, which is seeking government approval to buy rival American Airlines, has hired two new lobbying firms, according to recent filings.
+WASHINGTON, March 4 US Airways Group Inc , which is seeking U.S. government approval to buy rival American Airlines, has hired two new lobbying firms, according to recent filings.

 The Justice Department is reviewing US Airways' proposed $11 billion purchase of American to ensure that it complies with antitrust law, and congressional committees have been holding hearings.